Mario9501/MLG-OS/README.md

-# DOS
+# MLG
-This will be a Disk Operating System Build and or kernal/boot UNKOWN TITLE IN DEV.
+This will be a MLG Build and or kernal/boot